gromeck/DartScorer/README.md

 - translated frontend (translaters for other languages than EN and DE are welcome)
 - simple statistics (average, high scores & finishes, ...)

-# Building DartScorer
+# Building DartScorer :dart:

-To build DartScorer, install the following packages into your build environment:
+To build DartScorer :dart:, install the following packages into your build environment:

 ```